1988 TOPPS BASEBALL CARDS VALUE FULL SET

 Some key details on the 1988 Topps baseball card release – It was the 67th annual set from Topps and featured all 26 major league teams from that season.
 Some of the biggest star rookies included Barry Larkin, Mark McGwire, and David Wells.
 The design featured team logo designs in the borders and a classic team photo look.
 The cards had greening on the borders and were printed on thin, high-gloss paper stock.
 As with most 1980s Topps releases, photo variability and centering issues were somewhat common.

-Read also: HOW TO LOOK UP TOPPS BASEBALL CARDS FOR VALUE
+Read also: BASEBALL CARDS CONNECTICUT

 In terms of rarity and scarcity, the 1988 Topps set has a relatively balanced checklist with no true short prints.
 The biggest “hits” would be the high number cards (#701-792), which were produced in lower quantities.
 Other sought-after cards include the Cubs team #1 featuring Ryne Sandberg and any rookie cards, of course.
 Overall scarcity is moderate, with even readily available common cards holding value due to strong collector demand for this set.